 Q4: Have you had any special training?

-A4: I did a 1day workshop called from ‘PA to VA’ and referred to wealth of online courses and resources.
-(I have a modern language degree and a post graduate diploma in business administration).
-In the past I have completed several PA courses but it is experience and common sense that is the most important ingredient (most VA’s are aged 35yrs+ and have 8yrs+ admin experience in senior roles)
+A4: I did a 1day workshop called from ‘PA to VA’ and referred to a wealth of online courses and resources.
+(I have a modern language degree and a post-graduate diploma in business administration).
+In the past, I have completed several PA courses but it is experience and common sense that is the most important ingredient (most VA’s are aged 35yrs+ and have 8yrs+ admin experience in senior roles)

 Advantages for me of being a VA: